doxyme/content-style-guide/02-voice-and-tone.html.md

 * [**Avoid slang and jargon**](/04-grammar-and-mechanics.html.md/#header-3-slang-and-jargon) Write in plain English.
 * [**Write positively**](/04-grammar-and-mechanics.html.md/#header-3-write-positively) Use positive language rather than negative language.

-## A note about Freddie
+## A note about

-Freddie is doxy.me's mascot.
+is doxy.me's mascot.
 He’s been around in various forms since the company's beginning, and he captures the spirit of our brand’s personality.
 He smiles, winks, and sometimes high-fives, but he does not talk.
 Don't write in his voice.
 For more on how to use Freddie, see our [Brand Assets](http://mailchimp.com/about/brand-assets/).